IMaeots/TicTacTwoWeb/README.md

 TicTacTwo is an advanced version of **Tic-Tac-Toe** with a unique twist:

 - The game is played on a **5×5 grid**, but only a **3×3 section** is active at any time.
-- After a few initial moves, players can either place new markers or move existing ones.
+- After 6 total moves, players can either place new markers or move existing ones.
-- Players can also **shift the active playing area**.
+- Players can also **shift the active playing area** after 6 total moves.
+- Each player has a maximum of 6 markers in total.
 - You can play **locally** with a friend or against the **AI**.

 ---